caseylee94/PyBer_Analysis/README.md

 ## Conclusion

+ ###
  Urban cities are where ride sharing services are used the most, which makes sense given the high density population and general difficulty involved in driving, parking, and having a car in cities.
 Also, given the higher population it is likely that there would be more drivers and more competition amongst drivers, which is likely driving down the average fare per driver.
 This is probably not an issue for the company, the fees are lower in urban areas but given the high density and popularity of using this service urban areas are definitely driving the profits and having a lower average fare will encourage even more riders.
+###
 The company could focus more resources on lowering costs and advertising to more potential drivers to help drive down the high costs of fares in rural areas to encourage riders.
 Generally in rural and suburban areas the rides will be longer as far as mileage, so a high fare could be discouraging riders.
 An analysis of fares per mile for each city type could give some interesting insights into how this is affecting the total costs for the riders.
-ALso, additional advertising to riders in suburban and rural areas, particularly pointing out the benefits surrounding drinking nights out, could help raise awareness and remind riders that this ride sharing can be a great, low cost, safe option for getting home.
+Also, additional advertising to riders in suburban and rural areas, particularly pointing out the benefits surrounding drinking nights out, could help raise awareness and remind riders that this ride sharing can be a great, low cost, safe option for getting home.